 Principle 4: The Board has a formal and transparent process for the appointment and re-appointment of directors, taking into account the need for progressive renewal of the Board.

-The NC is established and it comprises 3 members, the majority of whom, including the Chairman, are Non-Executive Independent directors.
+The NC is established and it comprises 3 members, and consist of all Non-executive & independent directors.
+Mr Mannar Rajkumar, is acting as the Chairman of NC.

-Chairman